ousszizou/Compound-Render-Props-in-React/README.md

 # Unlocking Flexibility: Compound & Render Props in React

-This repository accompanies the article [Unlocking Flexibility: Compound & Render Props in React - part 1](https://eqraatech.com) and provides the code and examples discussed.
+This repository branch *'with-compound-pattern'* accompanies the article [Unlocking Flexibility: Compound & Render Props in React - part 1](https://eqraatech.com) and provides the code and examples discussed.

 ## Branches: